Last Updated 2 months ago

 As of July 1 2020, Croatia has now reopened to all tourists.
-EU countries and nations can enter with no reason given, while ‘third-party' countries outside the EU are welcome, but must show proof of accommodation or tourist activity.
+EU/EEA countries and nations can enter with no reason given, while ‘third-party' countries outside the EU are welcome, but must show proof of accommodation or tourist activity.

 Tourism Minister Gari Cappelli was happy to announce that 246,000 tourists were already vacationing in Croatia as of June 27, partially because Forbes put Zagreb, Cavtat and Rijeka among the 20 safest and best European destinations for post-coronavirus travel and tourism.

 That number is now passing 1 million tourists as Croatia further relaxed their entry regulations.